Settlers4Modding/CommunityPatchLauncher/README.md

 ## Login functionality

-It is **not** necessary for playing settlers 4 with the Community Patch to make use of the login functionality!
+It is **not** necessary for playing Settlers 4 with the Community Patch to make use of the login functionality!

 It is also not necessary to create an account for logging in.
 The launcher will just take your Uplay ID without fetching your password.
 For players who make use of the login functionality we offer additional functionality such as